SINABSH/SteamCMDDL/README.md

 A simple and easy-to-use C# Windows Forms application for downloading Steam Workshop items for any game.
 This tool automates the use of SteamCMD, allowing users to download multiple items, including entire collections, with a convenient graphical interface.

 ![App Screenshot](ScreenShot.png)
-*^ You should take a screenshot of your finished app and replace the link above!*

 ---